Can You Still Use Water if Your Water Heater Is Off?

 However, after using up the hot water in the storage tank, the system pumps cold water back into it, and there's no more hot water until it comes back on.
 However, if your water heater doesn't have a storage tank, and some models don't, you will only have hot water once the unit returns to operation.

 If it's been several hours since the heater was off, your only choice is to have a cold shower.
 We hear that's a "hot" trend right now, so maybe it won't be that bad.
+But since you're working on the water heater, now is a good time to make your shower water hotter.

 Should I Switch Off My Water Heater While I'm Away on Vacation?